jared-matthews/source/README.md

 SURICATA IPS Rules
 ==================

-RPC and P2P rules for DRS is kept privately at http://git.cryptoedge.net:3000 <br />
+RPC and P2P rules for DRS is kept privately at http://git.cryptoedge.net:3000.
+Contact dev for access. <br />
 They will be uploaded to release folder once integrated with the CE Open Appliance or IPFire project. <br />
 Contact the main developer if you want to test the Intrusion Detection Ruleset. <br />